Indus River through the Rondu Gorge

 flu, easy downstream progress was priority, in this case a quick walk

 up to the vans.
-Chris was not feeling too swell either and accompanied.
+Chris was not feeling too swell either and accompanied me while

-Ben and Phil deliberated and decided to go big and get into the gorge
+Ben and Phil deliberated, deciding to go big and get into the gorge

 while we would provide moral and media support.

-Stookesberry on entrance move of the first rapid, around a ledge
+Stookesberry on the entrance move of the first rapid, around a ledge

 by a deluge of water sliding into a mammoth pillow hole.